The full title of this classic book by Victor Schwab is

 There’s a reason why books in the second category are still valuable despite the obvious exclusion of references to websites and social media.
 That’s because the underlying psychology of people is hard wired into us and will only change gradually over centuries, regardless of the media used to carry the words.

-If you’re an aspiring or practising copywriter or a marketing professional , I urge you to spend the few hundreds of pounds acquiring the classics before you commit even more to another training course.
-There is so much to learn.
+If you’re an aspiring or practising copywriter or a direct marketing professional, I urge you to spend the few hundreds of pounds acquiring the classics before you commit even more money to another training course.
+There is so much to learn from the old masters.

 If you’re a business owner looking for tips on how to write do it yourself copy for your website, sales letters or advertisements, you don’t have the time or interest to assimilate all these different perspectives so I suggest you look for a general guide on copywriting (I like The Brain Audit by Sean D’Souza) or a more specific one for writing copy on your intended media.
 Even better, you might want to find what widely read copywriters who will do it for you.